-1. Present: Feedback is an integral part of any efficient learning process, but we do not often stop to ask ourselves just what constitutes effective feedback.
-Let us take a few minutes to think back to individual learning situations where we experienced effective feedback.
-You will find an organizer for this activity on page 7 of the Participant's Guide
+1. Present: Feedback is an integral part of any efficient learning process, but we don't often stop to ask ourselves just what constitutes effective feedback.
+Let's take a few minutes to think back to individual learning situations where we experienced effective feedback.
+You'll find an organizer for this activity on the next page and in the Appendix.